 The oil filter catches contaminants such as tiny metal particles that could otherwise damage engine parts, including the oil pump, and should always be changed whenever the oil is renewed.

-The engine oil can be drained via the sump plug (recommended) or through the dipstick hole with an oil extraction pump, and this should be done before the oil filter is removed.
-Always use the correct filter and oil grade for your car’s engine and check the new oil is at the right level on the dipstick before driving the car.
+The engine oil can be drained via the sump plug (recommended) or through the dipstick hole with an oil extraction pump.
+Always use the correct filter and oil grade for your car’s engine and check the new oil is at the right level on the dipstick.

 “Some high-performance models need to have their oil and filter changed every 6000 miles or six months”

 This is one of the most debated subjects among DIY mechanics.
 Every engine is different and requires a specific grade of oil - always consult your car’s handbook or refer to Haynes for the correct type.
 Some high-performance models need to have their oil and filter changed every 6000 miles or six months (whichever comes sooner).

 Other cars with long-life oil can go as far as 24,000 miles (or more).
 However, here at Haynes we recommend you change oil and filter once a year, or every 12,000 miles, whichever comes first, depending on your handbook’s advice.

 Never be tempted to skip a filter change when you change the oil - the old filter will contaminate the new oil.

 All cars are slightly different, so if it is time to change your oil and filter, find your car for specific instructions.